LunarG/VulkanSamples/API-Samples/Tutorial/markdown/01-init_instance.md

 The application must create a Vulkan instance before performing any other Vulkan operations.

-Vulkan applications are linked to a Vulkan library and creating an instance initializes this library.
-The library also loads and initializes the low-level graphics driver, usually provided by the vendor of the GPU hardware.
-For this reason, the library is often referred to as the **loader**.

 The basic Vulkan architecture looks like:

 ![Basic App Loader](../images/BasicAppLoader.png)

+The above diagram shows that a Vulkan application is linked to a Vulkan library which is commonly referred to as the **loader**.
+Creating an instance initializes the loader.
+The loader also loads and initializes the low-level graphics driver, usually provided by the vendor of the GPU hardware.

 Note that there are layers depicted in this diagram, which are also loaded by the loader.